Are you tired of your hard hat being uncomfortable or irritating during work, and want to know how to make it more comfortable?

 Q: Can I wear a cap or bandana underneath my hard hat?

 A: Yes, wearing a cap or bandana underneath your hard hat can help absorb sweat and add cushioning.
-However, make sure the cap or bandana does not affect the fit of the hard hat or interfere with the suspension system.
+However, ensure the cap or bandana does not affect the hard hat’s fit or interfere with the suspension system.

 Q: Are there any other ways to make a hard hat more comfortable?